1201 S. State Street,

 Financial Aid Guide for Michigan College of Optometry Students

-Below you will find the most common financial aid options for a student going through the College of Optometry program.
-If you have specific questions about your financial aid that are not addressed below, please contact Melanie Mulder at the email or telephone number provided at the bottom of this page.
+Below you will find the most common financial aid options for a student going through the Michigan College of Optometry.
+If you have specific questions about your financial aid that are not addressed below, please contact Melanie Mulder at the email address provided at the bottom of this page.

-Complete the FAFSA (preferably by April 1st) to be eligible for the Federal Unsubsidized Loan for an amount of up to $20,500 for the academic year.
+Complete the FAFSA (preferably by April 1st) to be awarded the Direct Unsubsidized Loan for an amount of up to $20,500 for the academic year.
 The unsubsidized loan interest rate for graduate/professional students is currently 7.05% fixed for 2023-24.

 Most private loan options require credit-worthy cosigners.
 However, private loans typically have zero processing fees, which could potentially save you hundreds of dollars each year.